Feature Selection and Feature Transformation Using Regression Learner App

 For more information, see

-Rank features using the RReliefF algorithm.
+Rank features using the RReliefF algorithm with 10 nearest neighbors.
 This algorithm works best for estimating feature importance for distance-based supervised models that use pairwise distances between observations to predict the response.

 Choose between selecting the highest ranked features and selecting individual features.